naclcaleb/Draw/README.md

 An online drawing program

 ## Installation and running the app
 To install, clone the repo to your desired folder.
-Then `cd` into the folder and run `python -m SimpleHTTPServer` or host it locally with an apache server.
+Then `cd` into the folder and run `python -m SimpleHTTPServer` (or `python -m http.server 8000` for Python 3) or host it locally with an apache server.